-Extract from Pete's upcoming book Sell Your Thoughts - how to earn a million dollars a year as a Thought Leader (co-authored with Matt Church and Scott Stein, currently being printed by Harper Collins) Thought Leaders Global is an educational organization that focuses on growing practices, businesses and careers.
+Extract from Pete's upcoming book The Thought Leaders Practice (co-authored with Matt Church and Scott Stein, currently being printed by Harper Collins) Thought Leaders Global is an educational organization that focuses on growing practices, businesses and careers.
 In this book we set out to tell our story and share the strategy we use to build a ‘specialist infopreneurial’ practice.
 It is worth understanding the game we are choosing to play in this book.
 It’s not the only game in town; we don’t even go so far as to say it’s the best game in town (although it is).
 It is simply a different game to the ones most people play.

 The career game — Get a job!